 How to Oven Fry Chicken

-Ingredients for Oven Fried Chicken
+Ingredients for oven-fried Chicken Thighs

 - chicken thighs with skin